NatashaAC/dietaryApp/README.md

    npm install react-native-gesture-handler
 ```

-5. Install the dependencie for STACK NAVIGATION.
+5. Install the dependencie for TAB NAVIGATION.
 ```
-   npm install react-navigation-stack
+   npm install react-navigation-tabs
 ```

-6. Install the dependecies for EASY GRID
+6. Install the dependecies for FIREBASE
 ```
-   npm install react-native-easy-grid
+   npm install
 ```

 ## Running the tests